TakeprofitTechnology/ReleaseNotes/Kloshira MT5.md

 # Kloshira MT5

 ## Version 25.05.30.53 (30 May, 2025)
 ### Changes
 * Added additional workaround for a bug with Kloshira not sending the execution in case of 'No prices' error: Tries count was raised from 5 to 50.
 For now attempts will be repeated during 2+ mins.
+* The gateway will be automatically started if it is down accidently.

 ## Version 25.05.21.45 (21 May, 2025)
 ### Changes